Searching for keyhole alternatives? Discover effective options that meet your needs for improved performance reporting.

 Keyhole lets you generate basic social media reports, but Socialinsider stands out with fully customizable and automated reports.

-With Socialinsider, you can easily create automated reports filtered by brand, platform, or benchmarks, and export them in multiple formats—ideal for agencies managing several clients or teams reporting to stakeholders.
+With Socialinsider, you can easily create automated reports filtered by brand, platform, or benchmarks, and export them in multiple formats—ideal for teams who need to eliminate manual screenshots, reduce Excel work, and streamline reporting during busy cycles.

 Historical data